ftlabs/ftlabs.github.io/_posts/2018-03-26-crossword-data-format.md

 The crossword data format is a DSL, [a Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language){:target="_blank"}, being an concise, clear, human-readable piece of text that specifies how to construct a simple crossword.

 It is written in [YAML](https://en.wikipedia.org/wiki/YAML){:target="_blank"}.
 Or rather, nearly YAML.
 The line items for each clue need to be wrapped in quotes in order to accommodate colons and speech marks in the clue.
-Currently our implementation fails to take this into account, parsing the text directly and not as YAML.
+NB, currently our implementation fails to take this into account, parsing the text directly and not as YAML.

 Blank lines and comments (starting with #) are ignored.